mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 - The results of execution in a proposal response message returned to the Client
 - All contents of memory in both the Chaincode Enclave(s) and the Ledger Enclave
 - All FPC transaction read/writesets are written to the Ledger (by default).
+Note that with the exception of the results, where also a legitimate requestor knows the secret keys, all secret/private keys are known only by to the enclaves or, for memory encryption, to the HW memory encryption engine (with the hardware also enforcing that only legitimate enclaves have access to the unencrypted memory).

 ## Requirements